 At Camino Ways we have put together some simple Camino tips to help responsible pilgrims:

-While on the Camino or any other walking trail, always dispose of your rubbish in appropriate places such as bins if you are in a town or city.
-We recommend packing a small plastic (or paper) bag in your day backpack so you can carry litter to the next stop.
+While on the Camino or any other walking trail, always dispose of your rubbish in appropriate places, such as bins if you are in a town or city.
+We recommend packing a small paper bag in your day backpack so you can carry a litter to the next stop.
 For instance, if you are in the middle of a forest, chances are you won’t have bins available.
 In that case, keep your food wrappings and other waste until the next town, where you will be able to dispose of it.
-Many towns might even have recycling facilities so you can separate your plastic for your organic waste.
+Many towns might even have recycling facilities so you can separate your plastic from paper or organic waste.

-While most walkers and Camino pilgrims might be conscious and respectful to the environment during their trip, many might be littering in other more ‘innocent’ ways: something as common as leaving a picture or written note by a milestone for instance.
+While most walkers and Camino pilgrims might be conscious and respectful to the environment during their trip, many might be littering in other more ‘innocent’ ways: something as familiar as leaving a picture or written note by a milestone, for instance.

-In many places along the way, such as Cruz de Ferro and Camino markers, pilgrims have traditionally left little mementos to remember their loved ones for instance.
-While it might be tempting to write a note on a piece and no matter how well meaning you might be, anything that is not organic, such as pebbles (traditionally used in cairns for instance) will all just end up littering the trail at the end of the day.
+In many places along the way, such as Cruz de Ferro and Camino markers, pilgrims have traditionally left little mementoes to remember their loved ones.
+While it might be tempting to write a note on a piece and no matter how well-meaning you might be, anything that is not organic, such as pebbles (traditionally used in cairns, for instance), will all just end up littering the trail at the end of the day.

 The same goes for tying shoes or ribbons on trees or propping them on top of the Camino milestones.

 Another common occurrence on the trail is graffiti, stickers and name carvings on signs, milestones and other public spaces such as benches.
 Signs are placed by local authorities and maintained to help pilgrims on their way, therefore should be respected.
 What for one pilgrim might be an innocent mark, will be damaging Camino markings for future pilgrims.